Algorand-Developer-Retreat/abel/README.md

 The general concept of this registry is generalizable to other use cases.
 Open sourcing this contract with a permissive licence will make it useful for other types of registry deployments, and for educational purposes.

-### Concepts
+## Concepts

 The core service provided is **labeling** of **assets**.

-A **label** corresponds to a single label by a verification/labeling provider, e.g. "pv" for "Pera Verified", or "ps" for "Pera Suspicious".
+A **label** corresponds to a single label by a verification/labeling provider, e.g. `pv` for "Pera Verified", or `ps` for "Pera Suspicious".

-Assets can be assigned multiple labels from different operators.
+Assets can be assigned multiple labels from different providers/operators.

 Role based access controls enforce access privileges to each label.

-Roles: Admin, Operators (per label.)
+Roles:

+- Admin
+- Per-label Operators

+Access:

 - Admin has admin privileges, can create new labels, and add/remove operators to labels.
 - Operators are given access to a $label: